Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/AuditApi.md

 To sort the entities in a specific order, you can use the **ASC** and **DESC** keywords for any field.

-  'maxItems': 56 // number | The maximum number of items to return in the list.
+  'maxItems': 56 //  | The maximum number of items to return in the list.
 If not supplied then the default value is 100.

-  'where': where_example // string | Optionally filter the list.
+  'where': where_example //  | Optionally filter the list.
 Here are some examples:

 *   where=(createdByUser='jbloggs')